 Comoviruses have bipartite genomes encapsidated by two capsid proteins (CP); these viruses are transmitted by beetles.

 The comovirus capsid is made of two types of polypeptides (large CP: 40–45 kDa and small CP: 21–27 kDa).
 The small CP suppresses RNA silencing and surface-exposed amino acids are required for this function.

 Figure 1.Comovirus.
 Genome organization and polyprotein processing of cowpea mosaic virus.
 The ORFs are boxed and the function of the proteins is indicated.
-MP: movement protein; CPL and CPS: large and small coat proteins; Co-Pro: proteinase co-factor; NTB: NTP-binding proteins; Pro: proteinase; Pol: RNA-dependent RNA polymerase.
+MP: movement protein; CPL and CPS: large and small capsis proteins; Co-Pro: proteinase co-factor; NTB: NTP-binding proteins; Pro: proteinase; Pol: RNA-dependent RNA polymerase.
 Proteolytic cleavage sites are indicated on the polyproteins with the vertical lines.
 All intermediate and final cleavage products have been detected in infected cells.
-The black circles at the 5′ end of the RNA represents the VPg, and A(n) at the 3′ end the poly-A tail.
+The black circles at the 5′-end of the RNA represents the VPg, and A(n) at the 3′-end the poly-A tail.

 Comoviruses have narrow host ranges, 11 of the 15 species being restricted to a few species of the family Leguminosae.
 Mosaic and mottle symptoms are characteristic, but usually not ringspots.
 Transmission in nature is exclusively by beetles, especially members of the family Chrysomelidae.
 Beetles retain their ability to transmit virus for days or weeks.